SuneetPatil/battle-of-brains/README.md

 # Battle-of-Brains
-Alexa skill Battle-of-Brains created for hackathon using APL
+Alexa skill Battle-of-Brains created for hackathon to demonstrate voice based games for screen-less and screened devices (APL) using Alexa.